Posted in: Hot Topics, You & Your Family, Young Adults

 Emily, a college freshman, strolls from her dorm to her biology class and en route, she calls her mother so that she doesn’t appear aimless and lonely as she passes by her peers.
 She barely notices that almost all them are also on their cell phones.
 In class, she takes notes on her iPad, although she has several other screens open—she “checks-in” on Facebook, scans the latest celebrity news, and glances at her ever-dwindling checking account.
 She receives a text from her father reminding her to look for holiday airfares, the first of about 40 she’ll send and receive during the day.
 After class, Emily skips the library to spend some time playing videogames with her roommate.
 When she does go to the library, she manages to text her friends, do her economics reading, and watch an on-demand episode of her favorite TV show.
 Just before bed, she answers a FaceTime request from her mother who wants to check in on her day.
 When it’s time to go to sleep, she places her cell phone right next to her pillow, so that she will be sure to hear any incoming texts or calls during the night.

+Modern technology also complicates the process of separation as young adults are moving away from home.
+With technology, it has never been easier to stay in touch.
 It may be that parents are contributing to this high consumption media diet through the role they play in maintaining a strong digital connection with their child away at school.
-Preliminary data from our study (The Digital Family Project) suggest that:
+Unpublished, preliminary data from our study (The Digital Family Project) suggest that:

 This level of constant communication may complicate the process of separation that normally occurs when a young adult moves away from home.
 With technology, it has never been easier to stay in touch.
 Text messages, cell phones, social networking sites, video chats and email, have all made constant contact simple and expected.
 But at times, it can go too far.
 Clinicians report stories of parents who call each morning to wake their child up for class; parents who panic if they don’t get at least two text messages a day from their child; or, even parents who require that their child parade new college friends in front of a Skype camera before granting permission for their teen to befriend them.